solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 </project>
 ```

 Note!
-The compiler needs a flag "--enable-preview", otherwise you'll get a compilation failure saying: "records are a preview feature and are disabled by default".
+The compiler needs the ```--enable-preview```flag, otherwise you'll get a compilation failure saying: "records are a preview feature and are disabled by default".

-## Implement a sample application
+## Implement a Sample Application

 I created a ```test-java-14/src/test/java/fi/solita/BloggingAppTest.java``` and ran it with ```mvn test```.
 This is what the whole thing looks like: